karina-hensel/anlp2019_20-sentence-generation-project/README.md

-# anlp2019-project
+## Generating English Sentences Using LSTMs.

+Through the use of Long Short-Term Memory (LSTM) Networks, we aim to predict a word deoending on the n previous words of the sentence. to achieve this, each corpus is transformed into word vectors....Karina

+to add: video if terminal

+## Running the Code

+### Dependencies

+* `Python 3.6.1`
+* `Tensorflow 1.3.0`
+* `Keras 2.1.2`
+* `matplotlib 2.0.2`
+* `numpy 1.12.1`

+## Files Description:

+## Main.py

-## Main.py --> Main function to call
+Main function to call

+## Preprocessing.py

-## Preprocessing.py ---> Extract n-grams of different sizes from a corpus, format them and save relevant ressources to files
+Extract n-grams of different sizes from a corpus, format them and save relevant ressources to files

 ## Resources: